Assassin's Creed (video game): Music

 Jade Raymond, the producer of Assassin's Creed, said: "For Assassin's Creed we wanted the score to capture the gruesome atmosphere of medieval warfare but also be edgy and contemporary."
 The musical score was composed by Jesper Kyd in 2007.
 Six tracks were made available online to those who have purchased the game; a password was given to people to insert at the soundtrack section of the Ubisoft website.
 The soundtrack is available from various online music stores.
-Several tracks are also available on Kyd's MySpace and his official website.
+Several tracks are also available on Kyd's MySpace, his official website, and his YouTube channel.
 The released tracks have the archaic Latin chorus and dark orchestral music, while "Meditation Begins" features a kind of Saltarello with a very ominous, dark, ambient overtone with men whispering in Latin.
 The atmosphere in these tracks is what Jesper Kyd is known for and is effective in situ.